icing/mod_md/README.md

 message that the type is unsupported.

-Besides support in the SSL library, it is also important to note that the Certificate Authority, i.e. Let's Encrpyt, also needs to support it.
+Besides support in the SSL library, it is also important to note that the Certificate Authority, i.e. Let's Encrypt, also needs to support it.
 A good example is `secp192r1` which OpenSSL knows but Let's Encrypt rejects.

-To make it all the more confusing, there are possiblilties to parametrize these curves, but this is left to `mod_ssl` and whatever configuration capabiliities the SSL library has.
+To make it all the more confusing, there are possiblilties to parametrize these curves, but this is left to `mod_ssl` and whatever configuration capabilities the SSL library has.

 The certificates will be listed individually in the JSON data from `md-status`.
 The httpd `server-status` will show aggregated information regarding valid and renewal times.